New Nonnative Species Rules

 People in current possession of any of the newly listed species as personal pets can apply for a Prohibited species grandfathered pet permit.
 Permits will only be issued for animals possessed prior to the effective date of the new rules for the life of those animals.
 Any grandfathered pets must be marked with a PIT tag.

 A Prohibited species grandfathered permit is available for people in current personal possession of the newly listed Prohibited species.
 You have until 90 days after the rule effective date to apply for this permit.

-There is no limit on how many Prohibited species grandfathered pets you may be permitted for.
-However, only animals possessed prior to the effective date of the rule may be grandfathered.
+There is no limit on how many Prohibited species pets you may be permitted for.
+However, only animals possessed prior to the effective date of the rule may qualify.
 No new pets of these species may be obtained after the effective date of the rule.